 Finding a trustworthy care agency will provide you with time for you to see the doctor for a checkup to rule out other possible health concerns, to talk to a counselor to work through the numerous emotions involved in caregiving, and also to relax and recharge.

-The caregiving team at At Home Independent Living, a leading Syracuse in-home care company, offers further resources for family caregivers as well as skilled, dependable services for elder care independent living in Syracuse, NY and nearby areas that enable for a healthy life balance.
+The caregiving team at At Home Independent Living, a leading Syracuse in-home care company, offers further resources and services to help family caregivers find a healthy life balance.
 Contact us online or at 315-579-HOME (4663) for a free of charge in-home consultation to find out more.
 Please visit our Service Area page for all of the communities we serve.